 Employers Not the Only Ones to Feel the Effect

-Bad employees not only affect an employer by driving down sales, costing the company unwanted expenses due to negligence or simple lack of motivation, etc, but they affect the customer as well.
+Bad employees not only affect an employer by driving down sales, costing the company unwanted expenses due to negligence or a simple lack of motivation, etc, but they affect the customer as well.
 Of course, once a customer has experienced a bad employee, it automatically affects the employer in obvious ways.
-Although this seems like common sense to most people, it is uncanny how most employers will overlook this fact, whether it s because of time constraints to effectively deal with the problem or lack of better judgment.
+Although this seems like common sense to most people, it is uncanny how most employers will overlook this fact, whether it’s because of time constraints to effectively deal with the problem or lack of better judgment.
 Whatever the case, it is a fact that sales get driven down and production slowed for a reason.
 That reason could very well be because of the customer’s lack of satisfaction with whatever service he or she had received and that lack of satisfaction stems from bad employees.

 Find the Right People to Start With

 This is one of the most important things you, as an employer, can do.
-Getting the right people into your company to start with gets things moving in the right direction at the very beginning.
+Hiring the right people into your company to start with gets things moving in the right direction at the very beginning.

 According to Chairman and CEO, Hal F. Rosenbluth, and Consultant, Diane McFerrin Peters, of Rosenbluth International, the third-largest travel management company in the world, most of us choose our spouse with care and rear our children with nurturing and compassionate attention.
 Yet, we tend to select the people who will join our company on the basis of an interview or two, and once they have joined, they often find that they must fend for themselves.